Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 - Kitchen area (if staying in a room with a kitchen)

-These are simple things that can go a long way to helping keep mast cells calm.
+A few simple tips that go a long way to supporting calm mast cells.

 Stay Hydrated